AlexDaichendt/site/src/routes/blog/site2sitewireguard/+page.md

 import Image from "$components/Image.svelte"
 </script>

-My network consists out of a server located in country A. Since the largest ISP in country B does have terrible peering with the ISP in country A, I thought of setting up a small proxy server in country A. This way, I should be able to bypass bad peering, since the cloud provider probably organizes good routing to both sides.
-Since I meant to try out Oracles free tier anyway, it seemed like a good opportunity to learn ansible properly and develop with IaC scripts to setup a reverse proxy in the cloud.
+My network consists of a server located in country A. Since the largest ISP in the country B does have terrible peering with the ISP in country A, I thought of setting up a small proxy server in country A. This way, I should be able to bypass bad peering, since the cloud provider probably organizes good routing to both sides.
+Since I meant to try out Oracles free tier anyway, it seemed like a good opportunity to learn ansible properly and develop with IaC scripts to set up a reverse proxy in the cloud.

 <Image meta={architecture} />

-1. Create a Wireguard keys.
-If the CLI is not an option [this website](https://www.wireguardconfig.com/) is cool too (keys are clientsided generated)
+1. Create Wireguard keys.
+If the CLI is not an option [this website](https://www.wireguardconfig.com/) is cool too (keys are client-sided generated)
-2. Since I want to have dedicated monitoring for what traffic is flowing between the proxy and my server, I create a new wireguard interface in my mikrotik router.
+2. Since I want to have dedicated monitoring for what traffic is flowing between the proxy and my server, I create a new Wireguard interface in my Mikrotik router.
 Remember to use the previously generated keypairs.
 3. Create a new peer as follows.
 Important is the entry to allow the IP address of the cloud wg endpoint, otherwise the cloud cant ping back home.
 <div style="max-width:600px">
     <Image meta={peer} />
 </div>
 4. I had to adjust the firewall rules to allow communication with the tunnel network.
-5. On the proxy server we use similiar settings.
+5. On the proxy server we use similar settings.
 Interestingly enough, the Mikrotik wg endpoint grabs the network address of the 10.222.0.0/30 network.
 Meaning, 10.222.0.1 is unallocated.

 ```
 [Interface]